ManyaZ1/DAGGER_Imitation_Learning/README.md

 - Partial Observability

 ### 📄 Description
 Train a policy using demonstrations from an expert with full-state access, while the policy has only partial or noisy observations (e.g., images or low-dimensional features).
-Implement DAGGER to iteratively improve the learner.
-Compare to behavior cloning and analyze generalization under noise.
+Implement **DAGGER** to iteratively improve the learner.
+Compare to **Behavior Cloning** and analyze generalization under noise.

 ---